apache/cordova-docs/www/docs/en/dev/plugin_ref/spec.md

 Identifies executable source code that should be installed into a project.

-Attributes(type) <br/> <span class="sub-header">Only for platform:</span> | Description
+Attributes | Description
 ---------------- | ------------
-src(string) | *Required* <br/> Location of the file relative to `plugin.xml`.
-If the src file can't be found, the CLI stops and reverses the installation, issues a notification about the problem, and exits with a non-zero code. target-dir(string) | A directory into which the files should be copied, relative to the root of the Cordova project.
+src<br />{% cdv_vartype string %}| *Required* <br/> Location of the file relative to `plugin.xml`.
+If the src file can't be found, the CLI stops and reverses the installation, issues a notification about the problem, and exits with a non-zero code. target-dir<br />{% cdv_vartype string %}| A directory into which the files should be copied, relative to the root of the Cordova project.
 In practice, this is most important for Java-based platforms, where a file in the `com.alunny.foo` package must be located within the `com/alunny/foo` directory.
-For platforms where the source directory is not important, this attribute should be omitted. framework(boolean) <br/> {% cdv_platform ios %} | *Default: false* <br/>  If set to true, also adds the specified file as a framework to the project. compiler-flags(string) <br/> {% cdv_platform ios %} | If set, assigns the specified compiler flags for the particular source file.
+For platforms where the source directory is not important, this attribute should be omitted. framework<br />{% cdv_vartype boolean %} {% cdv_platform ios %} | *Default: false* <br/>  If set to true, also adds the specified file as a framework to the project. compiler-flags<br />{% cdv_vartype string %} {% cdv_platform ios %} | If set, assigns the specified compiler flags for the particular source file.

 Examples:
 ```xml